Turkey country profile

 Recep Tayyip Erdogan was sworn in as president in August 2014, cementing his position as Turkey's most powerful leader.

 His victory in Turkey's first popular presidential election capped 12 years as prime minister in which the economy tripled in dollar terms, while fuelling fears of growing authoritarianism.

 Turkey is a parliamentary republic and the presidency largely ceremonial, so Mr Erdogan is seeking changes to the constitution to create an executive presidency.

-His ambitions were checked suffered a setback when his Islamist-rooted AK Party lost its parliamentary majority in June 2015, before regaining it in snap elections in November, called efforts to form a coalition failed.
+His ambitions were checked when his Islamist-rooted AK Party lost its parliamentary majority in June 2015, before regaining it in snap elections in November, called after efforts to form a coalition failed.